home-assistant/home-assistant.io/source/_integrations/tessie.markdown

 - Change the drivers set temperature
 - Change to one of the three keep modes: Keep, Dog, and Climate

-The passengers set temp is shown as a sensor, but cannot be changed by Tessie.
+The passenger set temperature is shown as a sensor but cannot be changed by Tessie.

 ### Sensor